Fibromyalgia Awareness Day on May 12

 Fibromyalgia has also made me stronger, wiser, and more aware of the silent issues that others are going through.

-Here are my favorite ten fibromyalgia advocates:
+Here are some of my favorite fibromyalgia advocates:

 - Brainless Blogger